IndigoUnited/js-dejavu/README.md

         Extends: EventsInterface,   // This interface extends EventsInterface

-        Statics: {    // This is how we define static members
+        Statics: {                  // This is how we define statics

-            Some: 'static property',

-            /**
-             * Return the total number of listeners.
-             *
-             * @return {Number} The number of listeners.
-             */
             getTotalListeners: function () {}
         }